cnorick/nathanorick.com/_posts/ha-automatic-guest-login/2021-12-22-ha-automatic-guest-login.md

 {% include picture.html relative_path="welcome-demo.gif" alt="Demo of my welcome page" %}

 # Updated: Install the Add-On
-Back when I first published this post, I'd only hacked all this together so that I could reduce the friction for my guests to use home assistant.
+Back when I first published this post, I'd only hacked all this together so that I could reduce the friction for my guests to use Home Assistant.
-I didn't expect it to be such a popular topic with other home assistant users.
+I didn't expect it to be such a popular topic for other Home Assistant users.
 So, in the spirit of further reducing friction, I've wrapped this up in a nice, convenient Add-On.
 Now, it's completely painless to get this running in your own house.

 You can get started by clicking the following button.
 Or, for more information, check out the project [README](https://github.com/cnorick/ha-auto-guest-login/blob/main/ha-auto-guest-login/README.md) on github.